deejonsen/PRODIGY_CS/PRODIGY_CS_01.md

 # 🛡️ Caesar Cipher: Text Encryption & Decryption Tool

 ## 🔍 Task Overview
-This project is a Python-based implementation of the classic Caesar Cipher encryption algorithm.
+This task is a Python-based implementation of the classic Caesar Cipher encryption algorithm.
 It enables users to encrypt and decrypt text messages using a numeric shift value.
 Caesar Cipher is a simple substitution cipher where each letter is replaced by another letter a fixed number of positions down the alphabet.

 ---